-Anyone can pack everything they need in a carry on if they’ve been through every lost their luggage.
+Anyone can pack everything they need in a carry-on, if they’ve ever lost their luggage.
 I was a carry-on convert after returning from a European trip to six countries in 10 days where I only had my luggage for two.
-After you experience a half dozen trips waiting for the return of you lost luggage, you’ll be ready to donate your large luggage to Goodwill like I did and pack light like pros.
+After you experience a half dozen trips waiting for the return of your lost luggage, you’ll be ready to donate your large luggage to Goodwill like I did and pack light like pros.

 Pack Light Like the Pros

 Doug Dyment is the author and genius behind the website One Bag.
 Glean all you can from his site as it will set you free on your next trip.
 You can’t overpack if you follow packing checklists based on your gender, trip destination, and personal style.